 Find the flood zone and base flood elevation for any parcel in unincorporated Lee County

-Search for an Elevation Certificate (IF on record)
+Search for an Existing Elevation Certificate on File

 Possible reasons why you may not be able to find an Elevation Certificate: